 1 person dies in Akron apartment fire

-AKRON, Ohio (WOIO) - One person died after an apartment in Akron Tuesday.
+AKRON, Ohio (WOIO) - One person died after an apartment in Akron Tuesday evening.

 When crews arrived on the scene it was fully involved.